PostHog/posthog.com/contents/blog/brand.md

 * How much you invest in each function in your company relative to each other.
 * What you look for when you hire people, and it's the process you use to hire with.
-* How you decide what to build – do you ship features early, or do you focus on meeting the needs of your largest customer with every new thing?
+* How you decide what to build.
+Do you ship features early, or do you focus on meeting the needs of your largest customer with every new thing?
-* How much you are design vs engineering vs product vs sales vs marketing-led – how many people are in each function, but also your processes for deciding what to work done.
+* How much you are design vs. engineering vs. product vs. sales vs. marketing-led.
+How many people are in each function, but also your processes for deciding what to work done.
 * The frequency and style with which you email your customers, for marketing, product updates or your activation flow.
 * The kind of people you hire into customer success or sales.
 * The background experience of those in your marketing team.